UCSD-ECE141/assignment1/README.md

 Please review the provided source code and be prepared to answer questions you find in comments.
 It is strongly recommended that you consider each question, and use your textbook (or the Google machine) to work through the questions you encounter.
 We're trying to build reliable congnitive models here -- so take your time.

-Estimated newbie time: 1-2 hours.
+Estimated newbie time: 1 hour.